Fiji on a budget: Island Hopping Beyond the Resorts

 - 5 min read

-Getting around the Islands of Fiji
+Getting around the Islands

 We used the Awesome Adventures Fiji Bula Pass, and for us, it was perfect!
 It gave us the freedom to travel at our own pace and discover the islands of our choice.